 Texas A&M University is a large research university in Bryan/College Station, a growing metropolitan community with a clean environment, attractive amenities, and a low cost of living.
 It has close proximity to the large metropolitan areas of Austin, Dallas, Houston, and San Antonio.
 The University is a land, sea, and space grant university.

-Applicants should send a letter of application, curriculum vitae, statement of research and teaching interests, writing sample, and three letters of recommendation to: Search Committee Chair, 311 Academic Building, Texas A&M University, College Station, TX 77843-4351.
-Alternatively, electronic submissions in Word or pdf files may be emailed to email@example.com.
-Review of applications will begin on November 1, 2016 and will continue until the positions are filled.
+Applicants should send a letter that explains their interest in the position, research program, teaching experience/proficiency, and contributions to diversity.
+Applicants should also send a curriculum vitae and writing sample.
+Applicants for the position at the rank of Assistant Professor should arrange to have three letters of recommendation sent to: Search Committee Chair, 311 Academic Building, Texas A&M University, College Station, TX 77843-4351.
+Alternatively, electronic submissions in Word or pdf files may be emailed to firstname.lastname@example.org.
+Applicants for the position at the rank of Associate Professor should provide references to three people that the search committee can contact for letters of recommendation.
+Review of applications will begin on September 15, 2017 and will continue until the position is filled.
 Once hired, the faculty member will be expected to publish in leading scholarly outlets, seek grant opportunities, teach undergraduate and graduate courses, and engage in service activities.

 Texas A&M University is an Equal Opportunity Employer, seeks to be responsive to the needs of dual career couples, and is actively working to promote an intercultural learning community.